The renovated Norse ruins at Qassiarsuk in South Greenland, by Stacy William Head

 In order to provide you with the most up to date information on entry requirements for Greenland we would like to refer to the official portal of the Danish Immigration Service.

 There you will find the countries without visa requirement listed and it is outlined what the conditions for visa-free travel to Greenland are and which entry documents are required for that.
 As a citizen of a visa-free country, you do not need a visa to enter Greenland.
 However, an ID card issued by an EU or Schengen country that is valid for entry into Denmark does not give permission to enter Greenland.
-Such individuals will require a passport to travel to Greenland.
+Such individuals will require a valid passport to travel to Greenland.

 The countries with visa-requirement are also listed and you come to know how to apply for a visa to enter Greenland.
 Please find the corresponding portal "New to Denmark" below.